gridlang/grid/docs/src/functions.md

 In many languages there is the concept of a closure, which is a function that encloses the scope it's defined in, essentially capturing state.
 Grid has a similar feature but it's implemented in a way that's easier to reason about, in the form of ***stateful functions***.

+### Syntax:

-Stateful functions are defined with this pattern:
+Stateful functions are defined with this pattern.

 ```go
 f = (name:type) >> type {